Majlinda Nana Rama

-Life and work
+Early life and education

-Majlinda Nana Rama was born in Tepelena.
-In her hometown she received his primary and secondary education.
-During the years 1998–2002, she completed higher studies in Albanian Literature and Language, (Tirana).
+Majlinda Nana Rama was born in Tepelena, where she received her primary and secondary education.
+She completed higher studies in Albanian Literature and Language in Tirana (1998–2002).
 In 2012, she graduated from the Faculty of Political Science with a degree in International Relations.
 In 2014 she received the title of Master of Science in Political and Legal Sciences.

+Career

 She has worked as an administrator of "SHSSH" and as a teacher of Albanian Language and Literature.
-Since 2004 She has been working in several media.
-Since 2006 and is currently a journalist for the national newspaper "Panorama".
+Since 2004 she has been working in several media.
+She has been a journalist for the national newspaper Panorama since 2006.
 She has been the director of the Information Department at the "Apollon" television.
-She has also worked as a journalist for "Ora News" television, TV "Klan"television and "Abc News" television.
-She is the author, screenwriter, and show manager for social, cultural, and political.
+She has also worked as a journalist for "Ora News" television, TV "Klan" television and "Abc News" television.
+She is an author, screenwriter, and show manager for social, cultural, and political.
 She works in the Municipality of Fier and is the executive director of the Cultural Foundation "Harpa".
 She is the founder and director of the National Book Fair "Fieri".
-She is classified as one of the most influential people in the world.
-Is a member of the WPS (League of Contemporary Poets of the Globe).
+She is a member of the WPS (League of Contemporary Poets of the Globe).

-As a writer, Majlinda Rama became famous with the novel "Emperors", which resonated greatly due to the sharp theme, treatment and fable fusion.
-This novel, which paved the way for literature, would soon become a film in Switzerland.
-Majlinda Rama's special style immediately caught the eye of the most famous critics and scholars of the time, who saw in the young writer a talent prominent.
-"In Albania, Kadare will not be left alone", they would say about her.

-Her versatile talent comes through colors, situations, characters, problems, in different genres, from lyrics to epics, from love to drama, from drama to tragedy, all with an adorable creative culture.
-In 2019, Majlinda Rama was included in the study column of academician Ali Aliu on the work of the best contemporary authors, alongside well-known writers, Ismail Kadare, Dritëro Agolli, Fatos Arapi, Azem Shkreli, Zija Çela and Kim Mehmeti.
-Her literature has been promoted and translated in several countries, such as: Kosovo, Macedonia, Montenegro, Germany, France, Switzerland, Austria, Belgium, Poland, the Netherlands, Hungary, Spain, etc. The foreign press has compared him to Dostoevsky, A. Chekhov and Alexander Griboyedov.
+As a writer, Majlinda Rama became known with the novel Emperors, which was praised for its sharp theme, treatment and fable fusion.
+The novel was made into a film in Switzerland.
+She writes in several genres, including lyrics, epics, romance, drama and tragedy.
+In 2019, she was included in the study column of academician Ali Aliu on the work of the best contemporary authors.
+Her literature has been promoted and translated in several countries, including Kosovo, Macedonia, Montenegro, Germany, France, Switzerland, Austria, Belgium, Poland, the Netherlands, Hungary, Spain.
+The foreign press has compared her to Dostoevsky, A. Chekhov and Alexander Griboyedov.